 I took my lone wolfness to the extreme.

 It’s funny that I have more guts to go and do solo travelling around the world than to go to a gig by myself.
 In the last few years after being inspired by a close friends’ independence on going out there and seizing live music on her lonesome, I decided that ‘Hey, if I want to go to a gig or do something, I’ll just go out there and do it.’
 Gone are the days where I would ask around wanting someone to join me and be in need of company.
-I still invite here and there but when it comes to music, I actually do not mind riding solo (Thanks for the inspiration Jason De Rulo).
-A few reasons for this is a) I don’t have to hold someone’s hand or wait for them in the toilet queue or at the bar or wherever they may be and b) I can actually listen to the music that I came to see.
+I still invite here and there, but when it comes to music, I do not mind riding solo (Thanks for the inspiration Jason De Rulo).
+A few reasons for this is a) I don’t have to hold someone’s hand or wait for them in the toilet queue or at the bar or wherever they may be and b) I can listen to the music that I came to see.
 Moreso, if I want to do some crazy dancing (this girl can sure bust a shape or two), I’ll just go for it.

 Point of difference is that, yes I have been to gigs by myself, even festivals (granted I knew people working at them) however this time around it was a three-day event.
 I was going to go camping, by myself at a three-day music festival.
-Usually this type of thing is something that would be pure bliss with the right mix of friends all down with having a great time dancing and rocking out to good music.
+Usually, this type of thing is something that would be pure bliss with the right mix of friends all down with having a great time dancing and rocking out to good music.
 Since I have got to be so used to do doing things by myself, I didn’t hesitate to book it.
 I knew once I purchased this ticket it would be interesting and a whole new experience.
-I felt that this was the moment were I stepped up my whole ‘strong independent woman’ thing going on to the max.
+I felt that this was the moment where I stepped up my whole ‘strong independent woman’ thing going on to the max.

 Am I brave?
 Am I just this loner?
-Do I actually even have friends?
+Do I even have friends?
 Am I just so comfortable in my own company?

 Those questions come to mind here and there but I am sure of myself and those answers.
 Brave?
 I could be.
 A loner?
 I am now really comfortable in my own skin.
 Friends?
 Of course I do but sometimes you just need to do what you got to do and if you want it so much, go for it!